nydus/storm-replay/README.md

 # TODO

-* Currently, the build is only working on OSX.
-It should be relatively easy to convert the `Makefile` for Linux, but may take quite a bit of time for Windows.
+* Currently, the build is only working on OSX and Linux.

 # References